rbnsky/Code1/Code1 Diary.md

 - how to link and display images in Gitub/Markdown.
 - how to Clone repositories to a local computer.
 - how to push local repositories to GitHub.
+- how to create new branches
+- or did we really?